 - 6 Tips For Keeping Your Home Clean After Spring Cleaning

-As you work on your project you may want to step into the street again during the process.
-Some landscaping ideas sound like a good until you look at them from a distance.
+As you work on your project, you may want to step into the street again during the process.
+Some landscaping ideas sound good until you look at them from a distance.

 Think About the Future

-It is REALLY important to think about the future of your front yard and how much time you want to devote to it every year.
-If your landscape correctly it should take a lot of the “work” away in future years.
+It is essential to think about your front yard’s future and how much time you want to devote to it every year.
+If your landscape correct, it should take a lot of the “work” away in future years.

-This means planting low maintenance plants and shrubs that are easy to take care of and come back every year.
-It is also important to prep your flower bed areas properly to reduce the time you have to spend pulling weeds each year!
+This means planting low-maintenance plants and shrubs that are easy to take care of and come back every year.
+It is also important to properly prep your flower bed areas to reduce the time you spend pulling weeds each year!

-Some people like to add some pretty annuals each year to pots around their front yard.
-This is added color and many annuals will bloom all spring and summer.
-Annuals are generally inexpensive and if you watch for sales you can get a steal!
+Some people like to add some pretty annuals to pots around their front yard each year.
+This is added color, and many annuals will bloom all spring and summer.
+Annuals are generally inexpensive, and if you watch for sales, you can get a steal!

 You may even want to choose plants that will dry butterflies or certain birds.
-Butterfly and Hummingbird gardens are really popular and are easy to plant!
+Butterfly and Hummingbird gardens are trendy and are easy to plant!

 What is Your Landscape Color Scheme?

 Many yards that I see have an actual color scheme.
-It isn't just the color of the house either.
-It is obvious that the plants and flowers have been selected to coordinate each other and the home.
+It isn’t just the color of the house either.
+The plants and flowers have been selected to coordinate with each other and the home.

-You also want to be careful where you plant trees because the roots can cause a lot of problems with your water lines if you plant in the wrong location.
+You also want to be careful where you plant trees because the roots can cause many problems with your water lines if you plant in the wrong location.
 Planting trees too close to your home can cause foundation issues when the tree grows.

-If you plant a tree from a very small sapling it may not survive.
+If you plant a tree from a tiny sapling, it may not survive.
 Consider whether it is worth the investment to buy a larger sapling.

 What About the Lawn?